 Holly: A Video Short Project, about My Stillborn Daughter

-A section of our video ended up being used as dvd extra on Return to Zero, the first ever stillbirth movie ever made.
-In 2015 that video short was broadcast on religious TV in Germany in 2015.
-Little did I know that my “little grenade of hope” would “explode” a measure of blessing in many hearts and minds around the world.
+A section of our video ended up being used as an extra feature on the Return to Zero, movie dvd, the first ever stillbirth movie ever made.
+In 2015 that video short was broadcast on religious TV in Germany.
+Holly, my “little grenade of hope” would later “explode” a blessing in many hearts and minds around the world.

 I had no intention of changing Katya, as she sometimes supposed.
-As the father-figure that she never had, I wished to encourage her art career.
+I merely wished to encourage her art career.
 It was a bonus that Katya trusted me.
-She stated that I “kept my word and had shown examples of how a parent could act, apart from what she knew about her family”.
+She stated that I “kept my word and had shown examples of how a parent could act.”

-I wanted to introduce her to artist friends.
+I wanted to introduce her to Irish artist friends.
 I suggested a visit to Ireland.
-Getting out of Russia for a short while, and meeting lots of creatives might do something wonderful, sending her back to Russia rejuvenated.
+Getting out of Russia for a short while.
+Perhaps meeting other creatives might send her back to Russia rejuvenated.
 That idea almost worked but she got cold feet, due to the political atmosphere in Russian then.

 We Decide to Press Pause with Our Online Exchanges

-Then she suddenly asked for a communications break, stating that she was tired of my constant attention.
-My attempts at benevolent care and her independent streak were possibly at odds with each other.
-We held different perspectives, opposite genders, very divergent ages and cultures.
+Suddenly Katya asked for a communications break.
+She was tiring of my constant attention.
+My attempts at benevolent care, and her independent streak, were at odds against each other.
+We held different philosophical perspectives, were opposite genders, had very divergent ages and were influenced by opposite cultures.

-I was trying to be a proxy parent but it turned out that my suggestions were not now welcome.
+It turned out that my many suggestions were not now welcome.
 It’s hard to get the balance between a biblical hope and naivety.
-I tried to capture aspects of my enthusiasm for her art in I am Your Impossible Friend
+I tried to capture aspects of my evangelical enthusiasm for her art in my poem I am Your Impossible Friend

-I wondered would our collaborations continue.
+I wondered would our collaborations now continue.
 I had just sent her some money, as down payment for another graphics commission.
-I decided not demand that back.
 I told her to keep it, use it for counselling and a few relaxing massages.
 She replied: ”that’s a true act of care and I will spend that money the way you ask, because it’s what I really need…”